andresangelini/andresangelini.github.io/_posts/2018-10-01-Combining-modernizr-detects.md

 }
 ```

 Not being able to use **SVG patters** means that we will have to replace every **SVG Fragment** with an actual **SVG file**.
 However, doing such a thing would result in having to write a massive amount of declarations just to have each image slightly modified.
 Of course, thanks to the power of [Sass], we don't have to, and in fact, it will give us the perfect opportunity to try some other cool stuff we can do with it.
-Be sure not to miss the next post!
+Be sure not to miss the [next post][ch-17]!

+[ch-1]: ../Making-a-responsive-medieval-board-with-SVG-stacks
+[ch-2]: ../Making-an-SVG-stretch
+[ch-3]: ../Inverting-SVG-elements
+[ch-4]: ../Rotating-SVG-elements
+[ch-5]: ../Clipping-SVG-elements
+[ch-6]: ../Improving-organization-with-defs
+[ch-7]: ../Namespacing
+[ch-8]: ../Styling-an-SVG
+[ch-9]: ../Using-SVG-patterns
+[ch-10]: ../Clipping-SVG-elements-with-complex-shapes
+[ch-11]: ../Using-an-SVG-stack-with-fragment-identifiers
+[ch-12]: ../Getting-Sassy-with-the-board
+[ch-13]: ../When-Sass-met-BEM
+[ch-14]: ../Browser-support-for-SVG-stacks
+[ch-15]: ../Sass-mixins-for-SVG-stacks
+[ch-16]: ../Combining-modernizr-detects
+[ch-17]: ../Tiling-with-Sass
+[ch-18]: ../Error-handling-in-Sass
 [download]: https://modernizr.com/download
 [JPEG 2000]: https://caniuse.com/#search=jpeg
 [SVG Fragment Identifiers]: https://caniuse.com/#search=svg%20fragme